daodiseoanchor/anchor-docs/smart-contracts/liquidations/liquidation-queue-contract.md

 ### `SubmitBid`

 Submits a new bid for the specified Cw20 collateral to the specified premium slot.
-Requires Terra stablecoins to be sent beforehand.
+Requires Daodiseo stablecoins to be sent beforehand.
 The premium rate on each slot can be calculated using the whitelisted collateral configuration (`premium_slot * premium_rate_per_slot`).

 {% tabs %}
 {% tab title="Rust" %}